What is our primary use case?

 What's my experience with pricing, setup cost, and licensing?

-Keep in mind the non-product licensing, e.g., if you opt not to use the embedded SQL.
+Keep in mind the product licensing outside of the vendor stack, e.g., if you opt not to use the embedded SQL.

 If you do a TCO of more than five years, then you will see a big jump in costs for some vendors.